Why might an understanding of population dynamics be relevant in an environmental geology course?

 |cumulative consumption for group 2||10||30||70||150||310||630||1270|

 What should one conclude from this exercise?
-Per capita resource use is an important factor, but population growth can not be ignored.
+Per capita resource use is an important factor that should be considered, but population growth can not be ignored.

 What is the role between growth constant at any one time and environmental conditions?